 - minimized.
-Interior roads shall be paved. - E. The water supply and sewage disposal system shall be public or shall be sufficiently controlled by the applicant to meet public health standards, and to ensure adequate protection to the surrounding groundwater supplies.
-All services and utilities shall be underground and subject to County Health Department review and approval. - F. The parcel shall have a minimum landscaped open space of thirty (30) percent; a minimum of twenty (20) percent of that open space area shall be improved for recreational activities. - G. Screening shall be provided along all common single-family residential boundaries in accordance with Section 3.05 or 3.06. - H. All refuse containers shall be located on concrete stands, abutting and level with a driveway, which shall be screened, except on the driveway side, by a wood or masonry fence or wall at least six feet high. - I. All uses shall be subject to the lot size, bulk, and placement standards identified in Section 2.21 of this Ordinance. - J. All dwellings shall be firmly attached to a permanent foundation and skirted with concrete/masonry material.
+Interior roads shall be paved. - E. The water supply and sewage disposal system shall be public or shall be sufficiently controlled by the applicant to meet public health standards, and to-iensure adequate protection to the surrounding ground water supplies.
+All services and utilities shall be underground and subject to County Health Department review and approval. - F. The parcel shall have a minimum landscaped open space of thirty (30) percent; minimum of twenty (20) percent of that open space area shall be improved for recreational activities. - G. Screening shall be provided along all common single-family residential boundaries in accordance with Section 3.05 or 3.06. - H. All refuse containers shall be located on concrete stands, abutting and level with a driveway, which shall be screened, except on the driveway side, by a wood or masonry fence or wall at least six feet high. - I. Single-family and duplex uses shall comply with the lot size, lot width and setback requirements for the R-3 District as indicated in Section 2.21. - J.I.
+All uses shall be subject to the lot size, bulk, and placement standards identified in Section 2.21 of this Ordinance. - K.J.
+All dwellings shall be firmly attached to a permanent foundation and skirted with concrete/masonry material.